vhx/api-documentation/source/includes/_resource.collections.md

 ```

 <section class="text-2 contain margin-bottom-medium">
-  Collections can be listed for a given subscription or site.
-The result can be filtered to one or many type's (category, series, season, movie, or playlist).
-A paginated result is returned.
+  <p>Collections can be listed for your account or for a given product.
+A paginated result is returned.</p>
 </section>

 <table>